History of English cricket (1919–1945): Impact of the Second World War

 The three-Test series in 1939 between England and the West Indies was completed on Tuesday, 22 August.
 This was the day before the signing of the Nazi-Soviet Pact, in reaction to which Great Britain formalised the Anglo-Polish military alliance on Friday, 25 August.
 The West Indians were due to play Sussex at Hove, starting on Saturday, 26 August.
 Another five matches, including one against Kent at the St Lawrence Ground, were planned until the tour was due to end on Tuesday, 12 September.
 In view of the international crisis, the West Indians decided to cancel the six remaining matches and sail for home.
 England did not play Test cricket again until they hosted India at Lord's in June 1946.

 The 1939 County Championship was effectively over when the Second World War began.
 Six matches had started on Wednesday, 30 August and were still being played on Friday, 1 September, the day that Germany attacked Poland.
 One of them was Sussex v Yorkshire at Hove.
 This finished on the Friday morning, Yorkshire winning by nine wickets.
 That confirmed Yorkshire as county champions for the third successive season.
 The last three matches in the championship programme, scheduled to commence on Saturday, 2 September, were cancelled.
 The County Championship resumed in May 1946 and was again won by Yorkshire who thus held the title for ten years.

 The 1939 Scarborough Festival, featuring three matches at North Marine Road, was cancelled.
 Yorkshire were due to play MCC on Saturday, 2 September.
 MCC had selected a team under the captaincy of Bob Wyatt.
-Gentlemen v Players was also planned to start on Wednesday, 6 September, and H. D. G. Leveson Gower's XI against the already departed West Indians on Saturday, 9 September.
-That was meant to be the season finale, ending on Tuesday, 12 September however no matches took place.
+It included Ken Farnes who, like Yorkshire's Hedley Verity, would be a victim of the war.
+Gentlemen v Players was planned to start on Wednesday, 6 September, and H. D. G. Leveson Gower's XI against the already departed West Indians on Saturday, 9 September.
+That was meant to be the season finale, ending on Tuesday, 12 September.
+By then, many cricketers were wearing military uniforms.
+Herbert Sutcliffe, whose entire first-class career (apart from one charity match in 1945) spanned the 21 seasons of the inter-war period, had missed the final championship match at Hove because, as a reservist in the British Army, he was the first Yorkshire player to be called up.

+Cricket during World War II

+The cancellation of first-class cricket lasted for the duration of the European conflict.
+There were no matches from 2 September 1939 until Saturday, 19 May 1945–11 days after VE Day.